cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

 - `networks` - A dictionary containing network names as keys and list of IP addresses as values.

 See the Cloudify [OpenStack plugin]({{< relref "working_with/official_plugins/Infrastructure/openstack.md" >}}) for reference.

+### Updating plugins in a collection of deployments

+If you'd like to perform an update for all the deployment of some blueprint, and update only their plugins, you can perform a _plugins update_.
+You can find more information on the CLI command [here](/cli/orch_cli/plugins/#update).